sonata-project/SonataSeoBundle/UPGRADE-3.0.md

 ## guzzlehttp/guzzle

-If you using `sonata.seo.block.twitter.embed` service with guzzle, you must create custom service based on guzzle client and add it to configuration:
+If you are using `sonata.seo.block.twitter.embed` service with Guzzle, you MUST create a custom service based on the Guzzle client and add it to configuration:

     sontata_seo:
         http: